← Back to Blog

 How We Built a Self-Improving Trading AI That Thinks Like a Quant Team

-12 AI models voting on every decision.
-A Watchtower that self-corrects.
-A Board Room that governs every signal.
+Multiple AI models voting on every decision.
+A Guardian that self-corrects.
+A Governance Board that oversees every signal.
 Here's the complete architecture of Traders Regiment — and why every decision was made the way it was.

 By Gunit Singh — Founder & Lead Architect, Traders Regiment • April 2026